-Governing boards should be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and their local multiagency safeguarding arrangements.
+Governing bodies should be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and their local multiagency safeguarding arrangements.

 Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart.
-Where there is a safeguarding concern, the governing board and school leaders should ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
+Where there is a safeguarding concern, the governing body and school leaders should ensure the child's wishes and feelings are considered when determining what action to take and what services to provide.
 Systems should be in place for children to express their views and give feedback.

-Governing boards and proprietors should ensure that there are appropriate policies and procedures in place for appropriate action to be taken in a timely manner to safeguard and promote children's welfare:
+Governing bodies should ensure that there are appropriate policies and procedures in place for appropriate action to be taken in a timely manner to safeguard and promote children's welfare:

-For more information on policies please go to Keeping Children Safe in Education (2023)
+For more information on policies please go to Keeping Children Safe in Education (2024)